Adityamech/TWSThreeTierAppChallenge/README.md

 ## Deployment Highlights & Project Details
 **Infrastructure Setup:**
-- Configures IAM, EC2, ECR, and EKS for secure and scalable hosting.
+- Configured IAM roles, EC2 instances, Elastic Container Registry (ECR), and EKS for secure and scalable hosting.

-**Docker Images:**
+**Dockerization:**
-- Builds and pushes frontend and backend images to AWS ECR.
+- Built and pushed the frontend and backend Docker images to AWS ECR.

-**Cluster & Networking:**
+**Cluster and Networking:**
-- Creates a three-tier cluster with Kubernetes manifest files and deploys AWS Load Balancer Controller.
+- Deployed a three-tier Kubernetes cluster using manifest files.
+- Implemented AWS Load Balancer Controller for efficient routing and balancing traffic.